ylwang99/Enron2mbox/README.md

     default_process_limit = 10
     default_client_limit = 50
     ```
 Note that here we use mbox format emails.
-And mail collection (you'll get mail collection in then next section) should go to "/CHANGE_THIS_to_the_path_where_you_want_to_store_the_mail/".
+And mail collection (you'll get mail collection in the next section) should go to "/CHANGE_THIS_to_the_path_where_you_want_to_store_the_mail/".

-4. There are two changes needed to the default conf files as well.

-* File: `/usr/local/etc/dovecot/conf.d/10-auth.conf`

-    Comment out the line that includes the default auth settings like this:
+4. Create PAM file `/etc/pam.d/dovecot` to use system user authentication for email account verification.
+Copy the following in file `/etc/pam.d/dovecot`:
     ```
-    #!include auth-system.conf.ext
+    auth       required       pam_opendirectory.so try_first_pass
+    account    required       pam_nologin.so
+    account    required       pam_opendirectory.so
+    password   required       pam_opendirectory.so
     ```

+5. There are some changes needed to the default conf files as well.

 * File: `/usr/local/etc/dovecot/conf.d/10-ssl.conf`

     Comment out the lines that tries to read the non existent SSL cert and key: